 How did Real Estate Syndicates Come About?

-Real Estate Syndicates have been around for centuries, but the Securities Act of 1933 changed the way these syndicates operated by disallowing public solicitation for unregistered securities.
-This forced Real Estate Syndicates to go private, raising capital from personal connections or brokers instead doing so publicly.
+Real estate syndicates have been around for centuries, but the Securities Act of 1933 changed the way these syndicates operated by prohibiting public solicitation for unregistered securities.
+This forced real estate syndicates to go private, raising capital from personal connections or brokers instead doing so publicly.

-However, in 2012, the Jumpstart Our Business Startups (JOBS) Act allowed for public solicitation, provided that all investors are accredited, reviving Real Estate Syndication as a viable property investment option.
+However, in 2012, the Jumpstart Our Business Startups (JOBS) Act allowed for public solicitation as long as all investors involved were already accredited, thereby reviving real estate syndication as a viable property investment option.

 Online Real Estate Syndication